mariadb-corporation/Developer-Examples/Bookings/README.md

     </kbd>
 </p>

 The following will walk you through the steps for getting this application up and running (locally) within minutes!
 This application is completely open source.
-Please feel free to use it and the source code as you see fit!
+Please feel free to use it and the source code as you see fit.

 # Table of Contents
 1. [Environment and Compatibility](#compatibility)